Safe Option-Critic: Learning Safety in the Option-Critic Architecture: EXPERIMENTS

-In the safe option-critic framework, we learn both the policy over options and the intra-option policies with the Boltzmann distribution.
-We ran the experiments with varying controllability factor $\psi$ for learning $4$ options.
-We optimize for the hyperparameters: temperature and $\alpha$ for both Option-Critic (OC) with $\psi=0$ and safe OC.
+Here we are using a look-up table representation to learn the policy.
+In the safe option-critic framework, we represent both policy over options and intra-option policies with the Boltzmann distribution.
+Sigmoid activation is used for learning the termination function.
+We ran the experiments with different controllability factor $\psi$ for learning $4$ options.
+One could choose a different number of options as well.
+We optimize for the hyperparameters: temperature and step size for both the baseline Option-Critic (OC) with $\psi=0$ and Safe-OC.
 The discount factor $\gamma$ is set to $0.99$.
-The step size of the intra-option policy is set to $0.01$.
-The best performance is achieved for $\psi=0$ with the step size of termination and critic as $0.01$ and $0.1$ respectively.
-The optimal value of controllability was achieved at $\psi=0.05$ with the step size of termination and critic at $0.1$ and $0.5$ respectively.
-The temperature for the Boltzmann distribution is set to $0.001$.
-The results are achieved with total of $600$ episodes averaged over $200$ trials where training in each trial starts from the scratch.
-In each episode, the agent is allowed to take only $500$ steps, wherein if the agent fails to reach the goal state within those steps then the episode terminates.
+Hyperparameters for the experiment are mentioned in Table \ref{tab:param-OC}.
+We ran the experiments for a total of $500$ episodes averaged over $50$ trials, where, the training in each trial starts from scratch.
+In each episode, the agent is allowed to take a maximum of only $500$ steps, wherein if the agent fails to reach the goal state within those steps, then the episode terminates.

+To evaluate these experiments, we consider the following metrics: compared the expectation and the variance in the performance over multiple trials (to comment on the stability of the introduced algorithm); sum of the absolute TD error over episodes; density of the state visits.
+We also show sampled trajectories from both the baseline and the proposed method to qualitatively express the differences between the two after learning has been completed.